British American Tobacco Australia Services Ltd. v. Laurie

 Subsequently, in these proceedings, BATAS sought for Judge Curtis to disqualify himself on the basis of apprehended bias, due to his ruling about the "Document Retention Policy" in the Mowbray proceedings.
 Judge Curtis dismissed that application (see: Laurie v Amaca Pty Ltd [2009] NSWDDT 14).
 BATAS applied for leave to appeal Judge Curtis's decision to the Court of Appeal and for prohibition of his further hearing the case.
 The Court of Appeal also refused BATAS's application (see: British American Tobacco Australia Services Ltd v Laurie [2009] NSWCA 414).

 This was the hearing of the appeal from that decision.
 By majority, the High Court reversed the decision of the Court of Appeal (Heydon, Kiefel and Bell JJ; French CJ and Gummow J dissenting).
 The majority found that, with respect to Judge Curtis's finding in the Mowbray proceedings, a reasonable observer might possibly apprehend that he would not bring an impartial mind to the issues in this case.
-Although in the Mowbray case Judge Curtis had noted that different evidence might alter his conclusion, and he had not used violent language, he did indicate extreme scepticism about BATAS's denials.
+Although in the Mowbray case Judge Curtis had noted that different evidence might alter his conclusion, and he had not used violent language, he did indicate extreme skepticism about BATAS's denials.
 Further, the nature of the fraud that Judge Curtis had ruled about was extremely serious.
 The High Court therefore prohibited Judge Curtis from further hearing this case.

 Note: the transcripts of BATAS's special leave application and the hearing before the High Court appear here under "Related Documents".